sibartlett/hapi-browserify/README.md

 Configures the default options for routes.

 * `path` - path to bundle file.
-* `cache` - boolean or 'dynamic', configures the handlers caching strategy.
+* `cache` - boolean, configures the handlers caching strategy.
 This does not set cache headers on the response - you should still use hapi for that.
 * `minify` - enable uglify, only recommended if `cache` is true.
 * `precompile` - precompile bundles where possible.
 Only works if `cache` is true.
 * bundle - browserify options, plus options for `require`, `exclude`, `external`, `transform`